Richard-Valenz/Richard-Face-Recognition/README.md

+# Recognition not available due to Empathy platform mainteinance
 # Face-Recognition (One-shot)

 #### A face-recognition AI program which uses the Inception ResNet model architecture and does only require one single photo created for web-apps login purposes.